Hydrostatic Head: A Layman’s Guide

 Buying gear and clothes for the great outdoors is a touch more complicated and consequential that picking up our “civvy” gear for kicking about town.
-While getting a gear purchase wrong for the pub on Friday night may result in a spot of light ridicule and an extended stint of singledom, for the outdoors the payback for a poor purchase could be far more severe (If you are unsure what to wear, then check out our hiking clothing guide).
+While getting a gear purchase wrong for the pub on Friday night may result in a spot of light ridicule and an extended stint of singledom, for the outdoors the payback for a poor purchase could be far more severe.

 As such, when it comes to the “biggies” of our backcountry belongings — if you want the best waterproof hiking pants, jackets, tents, and groundsheets — we want to know we’re spending our would-be beer money on something that’s fit to task.
 But beyond the breezy and bold claims of the marketing departments, how are we to know what’s going to work?